GODPG/Data-Mining-2.0/README.md

 - **Problem 3:**
   Use the Breast Cancer Wisconsin continuous dataset.
 Train a decision tree on the original data, then perform PCA for dimensionality reduction (using 1 and 2 principal components) and compare the performance (F1 Score, Precision, Recall, and confusion matrix).

-- **Visualize Tree:**
-  Provides an extra script to export and visualize the decision tree structure using Graphviz and pydot.

 ## Dependencies

 - Python 3.x